-To help in the realization of these goals the Department follows the general requirements of the Graduate College (Section XII: Manual of Rules and Regulations of the Graduate College) and specifically prescribes the following procedures and requirements:
+To help in the realization of these goals, the Department follows the general requirements of the Graduate College (Manual, XII) and specifically prescribes the following procedures and requirements:

+1. Admission

-1. Admission: It has been the practice of the Department to require that doctoral candidates first complete the requirements of and earn the M.A. in French.
+It has been the practice of the Department to require that doctoral candidates first complete the requirements of and earn the M.A. in French.
 Successful completion of the M.A. does not necessarily qualify a student for doctoral studies.
 A separate decision on admission to the Ph.D. program as a "doctoral student" is made by the Graduate Admissions Subcommittee.
-For internal candidates, the M.A.
-Examining Committee will make a recommendation concerning an internal candidate's admissibility to the Ph.D. program, and this recommendation will be taken under advisement by the full faculty at the time it meets to consider graduate student progress.